 - Brain Education Strategies & Technology (BEST).
 The BEST grant helped fund a pilot iOS app training program to help 10 young adults with brain injuries return to school or the workforce.
 BEST is a non-profit organization with a national focus on helping traumatic brain injury survivors regain their independence and productivity.

 Applications may be submitted by organizations including health care facilities, advocacy organizations, and private businesses provided the primary focus is providing post-acute services directly to individuals with traumatic brain injury.
 Preference will be given to non-profit organizations located within the United States.

 The selected grant recipients will receive a check in the award amount made payable to the organization.

 The HobbleJog Foundation requires that grant recipients publicly acknowledge the grant assistance and how the funds directly benefit TBI survivors in their social media and publicity platforms.

-The deadline for applications is midnight Eastern Time on April 15, 2022.
+The deadline for applications is midnight, Eastern time on March 31st, 2023.
 A HobbleJog representative will confirm receipt of the application by email within 48 hours.